ethersync/ethersync/docs/editor-plugin-dev-guide.md

 ## `"edit" {uri: DocumentUri, delta: RevisionedDelta}`

-- `revision` in the `RevisionedDelta` is the last revision seen from the daemon.
+- The `revision` attribute of `RevisionedDelta` is the last revision seen from the daemon.
 - After each user edit, the editor must increase its editor revision.

 ## `"cursor" {uri: DocumentUri, ranges: RevisionedRanges}`